Sumwunn/KeyboardShortcutsFix/README.md

 **How do I know if it's working?**

 Try some keyboard shortcuts!
-Alternatively you can check the log file.
+Alternatively, you can check the log file.

-After you've started Skyrim SE (you can alt-tab for this part), go to Data\Plugins\Sumwunn (for SKSE64: Data\SKSE\Plugins), there's a log file called: KeyboardShortcutsFix.log.
+After you've started Skyrim SE (you can alt-tab for this part), go to Data\Plugins\Sumwunn, there's a log file called: KeyboardShortcutsFix.log.

-It will either say "YES" or "NO".
-Indicating whether or not the plugin successfully patched Skyrim SE.
-So if it says NO, lemme know!
+It will either say "YES" or "NO", indicating whether or not the plugin successfully patched Skyrim SE.
+If it says NO, lemme know!

 **Will it need updating?**

 Probably not!
-I've designed this to be version independent.
-However in the case that it does, I will have it fixed very quickly.
+I've designed this to be version independent; however, in the case that it does, I will try to fix it quickly.
 Below is a list of game versions that have been tested and working.

 **Skyrim SE tested & working versions w/ 1.0.0.3+**